These are the best games available on the Oculus Quest 2

 Relive the Cold War — but in space!

 Red Matter is a puzzle adventure game set on a frozen planet far away from Earth.
 You find yourself in the shoes of Agent Epsilon, working on behalf of the Atlantic Union and having been dispatched to investigate what's clearly a top-secret research base.
-Turns out the Volgravians abandoned it and now it's your turn to find out what they were doing there and why they all suddenly left.
+It turns out the Volgravians abandoned it, and now it's your turn to find out what they were doing there and why they all suddenly left.

 Both countries represented here are obviously portrayals of the U.S. and the USSR during the Cold War, but things have been given an obvious sci-fi twist and a big change of scenery.
 To call Red Matter a puzzle game doesn't do it justice.
 You won't be matching up colored blobs or creating rows of oddly shaped cubes.
 Rather, you'll be freely walking around the abandoned base and exploring at your will — not unlike the recently remade classic Myst.

 Red Matter feels authentic the entire way through.
-The visuals are astounding and you'll often be wondering why most VR games don't look this good.
+The visuals are astounding, and you'll often be wondering why most VR games don't look this good.
 The puzzles require clever minds and focused thought to complete, and it feels like there's some battle lurking around any given corner just waiting for you to float around it.
-It's a no-brainer choice to buy because you'll need all that brain power to finish it. —Nick Sutrich
+It's a no-brainer choice to buy because you'll need all that brainpower to finish it. —Nick Sutrich

-Tetris Effect
+Tetris Effect: Connected

 Do you dream of Tetriminos?
-This Tetris remake is for you
+Then, this Tetris remake is for you.

-AC's pick for the best puzzle game on the PS4, and winner of 2018's game of the year on several gaming sites, Tetris Effect took the classic Tetris formula and added some beautiful visuals and gameplay twists to make it even better for modern consoles.
-Successful block breaking leads to explosions of color across the screen.
-The Tetriminos descend to match with the music's rhythm and everything combines to make the experience feel magical, and that effect's only compounded in VR.
+AC's pick for the best puzzle game on the PS4, and winner of 2018's game of the year on several gaming sites, Tetris Effect, took the classic Tetris formula and added some beautiful visuals and gameplay twists to make it even better for modern consoles.
+Successful block-breaking leads to explosions of color across the screen.
+The Tetriminos descend to match the music's rhythm, and everything combines to make the experience feel magical, and that effect's only compounded in VR.

 The newest feature is called Zone, which freezes falling blocks in place.
 You can use this respite to figure out your next move or place multiple blocks before they take effect, which lets you blow up more than the maximum four lines of blocks if you play your Tetriminos correctly.
 The game itself has a ton of different modes and over 30 levels, so there's plenty of replay value.
 It's also fun to join in on the Weekend Rituals and try to unlock new perks with your fellow players.